Rud156/ShooterGame/README.md

 - [ ] Make a Global Controller to handle effects like changing everyone's timings and giving shields and stuff...
 - [ ] Polish Pass
-    - [ ] Abilities drawn based on Abilities the Character has.
-Even if they only have 2 Abilities
-    - [ ] Out of Combat Healing
     - [ ] Type 1 Character - Default Call of Duty Character
         - [ ] Primary Ability (All Damage/HP/Effects)
         - [ ] Secondary Ability (All Damage/HP/Effects)